How will a DWI effect my license and insurance?

 Robert E. Campbell is an experienced trial attorney having practiced law for 25 years.
 His criminal trial experience includes trying multiple first degree murder cases and other serious felonies.

-As a domestic attorney, his practice includes custody cases, division of martial property, separation agreements, and representing parents against the Department of Social Services in Abuse and Neglect cases.
+As a domestic attorney, his practice includes custody cases, division of marital property, separation agreements, and representing parents against the Department of Social Services in Abuse and Neglect cases.

 These cases are stressful and complicated.
 When deciding on an attorney, there is no substitute for actual real experience in the courtroom.